The Eagle Difference

 Wayne has since retired but stays active with metallurgical projects.

 Another opportunity arose in 2002 that allowed Mark and John to purchase an existing aluminum foundry that had the ability to build patterns.
-A new facility was built to house the permanent mold portion of Eagle Aluminum Cast Products, Inc. The greensand portion of the foundry is located in downtown Muskegon and caters mainly to the automotive, paint-support industry.
+A new facility was built to house the permanent mold portion.
+In 2019 the Eagle Group sold Eagle Aluminum Cast Products.

 Value actions that are fair, responsible, and proper above all else.
 Conduct all activities according to the highest ethical standards and measures of social responsibility.